Newton's Method for Global Free Flight Trajectory Optimization: Conclusion

 \section{Conclusion}

 It has been demonstrated that the Newton-KKT method can be used to solve the free flight trajectory optimization problem under certain conditions.
-These conditions include i) the presence of certain constants that can be proven to exist for mild wind conditions and are likely to exist in most cases, ii) the requirement for the iterates to remain within a $L^\infty$-neighborhood of the solution, and iii) a starting point that is sufficiently close to the solution.
+These conditions are i) the requirement for the iterates to remain within a $L^\infty$-neighborhood of the solution, and ii) a starting point that is sufficiently close to the solution.
 Such a suitable starting point can be found efficiently by calculating shortest paths on a specific graph~\cite{BorndoerferDaneckerWeiser2022a}.
 Hence an important tool for efficient deterministic global optimization of the free flight problem has been established.